fgregg/fgregg.github.io/_posts/2022-11-13-casual-time.md

 <br />
 I've been trying to make some other activities I want to want to do more casual.
-If activities can fit better into my life, my hope is that I will more of them.
+If activities can fit better into my life, my hope is that I will do more of them.

 [Datasette](https://datasette.io/),
 [Observable](https://observablehq.com/@fgregg), and GitHub Actions